pvnkot/product-detail-page-demo/README.md

 ## Assessment specific details

-1. Initialized repository on Git.
+- Initialized repository on Git.
-2. Looked into using the best starter kit for React.
+- Looked into using the best starter kit for React.
 Found create-react-app (CRA), and vite as simple options.
 Choose vite for its efficient and faster bundling and deployment times over CRA (which uses webpack under the hood).
-3. Found a simple guide for deploying this website on AWS amplify as P0.
+- Found a simple guide for deploying this website on AWS amplify as P0.
 For P1, If I can, I'll write CDK code that can help keep track of and automate other infrastructure deployments.
+- Added support for the following developer tooling:
+  - ESlint
+  - Prettier + Autoformatting
+  - Absolute paths in workspace
-4. Implemented a redux store for the app, with a fake response.
+- Implemented a redux store for the app, with a fake response.

 5. Added AntD as the design UI Library for building the UI.

 ## Expanding the ESLint configuration